- Diet & Nutrition

-All humans have to eat food for growth and maintenance of a healthy body, but we humans have different requirements as infants, children (kids), teenagers, young adults, adults, and seniors.
-For example, infants may require feeding every four hours until they gradually age and begin to take in more solid foods.
+All humans have to eat food for growth and maintenance of a healthy body, but we humans have different nutrition requirements as infants, children (kids), teenagers, young adults, adults, and seniors.
+For example, infants may require feeding every 4 hours until they gradually age and begin to take in more solid foods.
 Eventually they develop into the more normal pattern of eating three times per day as young kids.
 However, as most parents know, kids, teenagers, and young adults often snack between meals.
 Snacking is often not limited to these age groups because adults and seniors often do the same.

-- Eat three meals a day (breakfast, lunch, and dinner); it is important to remember that dinner does not have to be the largest meal.
+- Eat three healthy meals a day (breakfast, lunch, and dinner); it is important to remember that dinner does not have to be the largest meal.

-- The bulk of food consumption should consist of fruits, vegetables, whole grains, and fat-free or low-fat milk products.
+- The bulk of food consumption should consist of healthy foods, such as fruits, vegetables, whole grains, and fat-free or low-fat milk products.

-- Choose lean meats, poultry, fish, beans, eggs, and nuts (with emphasis on beans and nuts).
+- Incorporate lean meats, poultry, fish, beans, eggs, and nuts (with emphasis on beans and nuts) into a healthy diet.